AnantharamanLab/METABOLIC/README.md

 RScript draw_biogeochemical_cycles.R R_input R_Output TRUE

 ```
+The draw_biogeochemical_cycles.R command can be given as a relative paths or full path.

 The first argument is the name of the folder with your inputs (in this case "R_input_files").
-This is where your files that end with "...R_input.txt" and your "Total.R_input.txt" files are. **Note!: There is no forward slash after the folder name**
+This is where your files that end with "...R_input.txt" and your "Total.R_input.txt" files are. **Note!: There is no forward slash after the folder name**.
+You can use full paths or relative paths to the input folder.

 The second argument is the the name of the output folder where your images will be saved.
-The folder does not have to exist already (e.i. no need to mkdir first). **Note!: Once again there is no forward slash after the folder name**
+The folder does not have to exist already (i.e. no need to mkdir first). **Note!: Once again there is no forward slash after the folder name**

 The last argument takes the value "TRUE" or "FALSE".
 If it is "TRUE" it means that you have inputted mapped reads in the beginning, and you will have a "Total.R_input.txt" file that can be parsed to make the biogeochemical cycles summary figures.
 This is important because the summary figure has coverage information (the 3rd column of that file).